 Having an even and full set of eyebrows is every girl’s dream.
-Only a few lucky ones have a beautiful set of brows that need minimal to no maintenance.
+Only the lucky ones have beautiful brows that need minimal to no maintenance.
 Most of us spend quite a time plucking, shaping and drawing the eyebrows for results that last mere hours.
-That’s why so many that are fed up with the routine seek permanent or semi-permanent solutions such as tattooing or more recently microblading.
+That’s why many get fed up with the routine and seek permanent or semi-permanent solutions such as tattooing or more recently microblading.

-Few years ago, I was tired of drawing my thin eyebrows every morning to make them even and thicker, so I went to a permanent make up salon and got them tattooed.
+Few years ago, I was tired of drawing my thin eyebrows every morning to make them even, so I went to a permanent make up salon and got them tattooed.
 I ended up with two solid brown brows.
-They looked fine until they started to fade to purple after the first year and gradually faded to a pinkish color which I had to conceal with a brown pencil.
+They looked fine for few months but they changed to purple after the first year and gradually faded to a pinkish color which I had to conceal with a brown pencil.
 I wish I knew about microblading back then.

 Microblading is a procedure where a technician basically tattoos small strokes on the eyebrows that mimics natural eyebrow hairs which gives superb and natural looking results unlike the solid tattoo technique.

-The technician will first assess and shape your eyebrows.
-He or she shape your brows and draw the filling hair strokes with a special pen.
-The technician will then use a small tool called microblade with a series of microneedles by dipping it into a selected pigment solution and making fine cuts on the hair-shaped pen strokes.
-Once the microblading is done, the technician will apply a layer of pigment on the eyebrows for maximum pigment absorption into the cuts.
-The excess pigment will be cleaned and the beautiful set of natural looking eyebrows are revealed.
+The technician first shapes the eyebrows.
+She draws the outline and the small hair strokes with a special pen.
+The technician then uses a small tool called microblade that has a series of microneedles and dips it into a selected pigment solution to make fine cuts on the hair strokes.
+Once the microblading is done, the technician applies a layer of pigment on the eyebrows for maximum pigment absorption into the cuts.
+The excess pigment is cleaned and the beautiful set of natural looking eyebrows are revealed.

 Reasons Why Microblading Is Better Than Traditional Tattoo